Usbellows logo.png

 Refractory-lined metal expansion joints

-These Refractory-lined metal expansion joints were manufactured for a new biocarbon production facility that will process over 160,000 metric tons of renewable biocarbon annually, supplying a critical resource for producing green steel and aluminum.
+These refractory-lined metal expansion joints were manufactured for a new biocarbon production facility that will process over 160,000 metric tons of renewable biocarbon annually, supplying a critical resource for producing green steel and aluminum.
 Located adjacent to a major aluminum rolling mill, the site is part of a broader initiative to reduce industrial reliance on fossil fuels..

 US Bellows delivered these units to meet strict project specs, ensuring seamless integration, long-term durability, and compliance with all temperature and pressure conditions.